What happens when a Mythology Gag

 - In the first Justice League season finale "The Savage Time," young versions of Dick Grayson and Barbara Gordon (making out), as well as Tim Drake and Cassandra Cain showed up in uncredited cameos in Batman's La Résistance in a dystopian timeline.

-- Another good one was during the Green Lantern episode of Superman: The Animated Series; this episode featured Kyle Rayner as the Green Lantern, but Hal Jordan's name appearing on the side of an aircraft.
+- During the Green Lantern episode of Superman: The Animated Seriesfeatured Kyle Rayner as the Green Lantern, but Hal Jordan's name appearing on the side of an aircraft.
+In the same episode, Guy Gardner (the Green Lantern before John Stewart) cameos as a purse-snatcher that gets beaten up by Kyle.

 - Hal's actual appearance is also of this variety, replacing John Stewart for a couple minutes due to time travel-related ripple effects.
 He's up to speed as to what's going on, picks up where John left off, and John shows right back up.